EnsiehKhazaei/Karyotype/README.md

  All codes of deep neural networks which are used in this research exist at [classification](https://github.com/EnsiehKhazaei/Karyotype/blob/main/classification) directory.
 In addition, we put the confusion matrixes of all neural networks at [confusion_matrixes](https://github.com/EnsiehKhazaei/Karyotype/blob/main/classification/confusion_matrixes) folder.
 In order to train the deep neural networks, you should create your dataset using the instructions in the previous part and then run the code of your desired neural network at [classification](https://github.com/EnsiehKhazaei/Karyotype/blob/main/classification) directory.
 The outputs of these codes are the weight of trained model, plot of accuracy and loss during training, and confusion matrix of the model.

+ After training our models, we perform the trained model on the segmented chromosomes of a sample and then the output of the model is the chromosome lables which are 1 to 24.
+Now, according the results of the classifier, it is possible to detect the abnormal chromosomes.
 </details>

 # Results